MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

       Try to make this unique within the network.
 Example: PEER_PREFIX="michaelpeer"
 * Don't change anything else.

-### Step 8: Register Fabric user with the Fabric certificate authority
+### Step 8: Register Fabric identities with the Fabric certificate authority
 Before we can start our Fabric peer we must register it with the Fabric certificate authority (CA).
 This step will start Fabric CA and register our peer: